metadataframes/basex-rdf/README.md

 `http://basex.org/modules/rdf/Graphs` (here bound to the prefix "graphs")

-The XQuery library module takes the follwing namespace:
+The XQuery library module takes the following namespace:

 `https://metadatafram.es/basex/modules/rdf/graphs/` (here bound to the prefix "basex-rdf")

 ### Functions
 ```
-graphs
+graphs:parse(xs:string)
+  Parses RDF data as a string and returns a sequence of one or more items.

 ```

 ## Getting started